How To Increase Home Value: A 4-Step Guide

 Don’t forget to keep up with your home’s HVAC, plumbing and electrical system maintenance to ensure that your home isn’t wasting energy.

-Energy improvements can cost anywhere from $100 to $30,000 depending on how green you decide to go.
+Energy improvements can cost anywhere from $100 to more than $40,000 depending on how green you decide to go.
 Your improvements can also take as little as an afternoon or require months of work.
+Go with what best fits your budget and resale goals.

 Step 4: Make A Plan

 If you need to hire a contractor, ask around for recommendations.
 If you have a real estate agent, they may be able to recommend professionals as well.
-Don’t be afraid to shop around for contractors in your area and collect a few estimates before making your decision.
-Ask potential contractors for samples of their previous work and request references.
+Shop around for contractors in your area and collect a few estimates before making your decision.
+Ask potential contractors for samples of their previous work and request plenty of references.

 Set a schedule and deadline for your home improvements.
 Block out hours or days from your calendar and devote them to your projects.
 This will help keep you on task and on schedule before you list.